 The Franklin D. Scott Papers, spanning the years from 1923 through 1982, comprise eight boxes and are arranged in six sub-series: biographical materials, correspondence, teaching materials, meetings materials, speeches, and writings.

 Correspondence is arranged in both general and subject categories.
-General correspondence, arranged chronologically by date, spans the period 1927-1981 and pertains mainly to Scott's publications.
-Subject correspondence, arranged chronologically by date within topical folders, mainly concerns manuscripts read and critiqued by Scott for various publishers as well as some of Scott's own publications including World Migration in Modern Times.
+General correspondence spans the period 1927-1981 and pertains mainly to Scott's publications.
+Subject correspondence mainly concerns manuscripts read and critiqued by Scott for various publishers as well as some of Scott's own publications including World Migration in Modern Times.
 A few folders dealing with grant proposals and Scott's consulting work on educational audiovisuals also are located here.

 The teaching materials, dating from 1934 to 1965 and filling about two boxes, pertain mainly to the major courses Scott taught at Northwestern: Europe in the twentieth century and the expansion of Europe from ancient to modern times.
 Much of the teaching materials are in the form of rough notes for lectures although occasional exam sheets, class schedules, reading lists, and student papers also are included.
 A few folders from Scott's courses at Superior State Teacher's College also may be found here and are located at the front of the sub-series.
 The Northwestern teaching materials are arranged in folders sequentially according to course number and chronologically within folders.